FirelyTeam/firely-docs/simplifier/accessibility.rst

       * BUG: [SIM-1355] Feedback button is not accessible by tab
       * BUG: [SIM-1356] Avatar shows no visible indication of being selected with tab
       * BUG: [SIM-1359] In IG editor > IG settings: Can't change tab with keyboard
+      * BUG: [SIM-1382] Edit button for canonical base URLs on project not accessible with keyboard only
+      * BUG: [SIM-1384] Can't activate the checkmarks on the Create a new package page

       * TODO: Check per page:

         * Relevant headers on page